Grey and brown long haired chihuahua being carried near a road close up

 Dogs can also be getting lot of moisture from the the food/treats they are getting, so it consuming it that way.

-an option for these dogs not only to take water just incase, but also more watery treats like melon, cucumber any juicy fruit to provide a refreshing alternative, of course that’s if they like fruit, and it’s provided in moderation.
+An option for these dogs not only to take water just incase, but also more watery treats like melon, cucumber any juicy fruit to provide a refreshing alternative, of course that’s if they like fruit, and it’s provided in moderation.

 What ever dog you have, it’s vitally important that dogs have the option to drink whilst they are out.